dbaarda/rollsum-tests/RESULTS.rst

 expand the bytes across the full 32bit sum makes a big difference for very small 32 byte blocks, but has less impact for large blocks.

-Interesting is the ASCII collisions are much better for very small 32 byte blocks, almost certainly because the way the rotate/or operations distribute the bits means you don't have repeated bytes at multiples of 32 offsets canceling each other out.
+Interesting is the ASCII collisions are much better for very small 16 and 32 byte blocks, almost certainly because the way the rotate/or operations distribute the bits means you don't have repeated bytes at multiples of 32 offsets canceling each other out.
 This means its probably fine for chunking operations where buzzhash is often used.

 The rotate/xor operations used don't overflow changes up to adjacent bits like add/mult does, so it's much more vulnerable to degenerate data patterns.
 In